richo/groundstation/README.md

 groundstation is a decentralised task/project management suite.

+It's uses are wide and varied, but some key examples are:

+* Locale driven marketplaces.
+* Fully decentralised bulletin boards.
+* Networks that keep working long after the internet has failed.

 The core of its implementation is an object store of linked immutable objects that are synced via a gossip protocol.

 The current version uses libgit2 as a storage backend, but doesn't use many git primitives, beyond git's objects as a storage medium.
-This may change in the future.
+Git is deliberately pulled out into a storage driver, however while groundstation doesn't assume that you're using git it does assume you're using something that looks *a lot like git*.

 pygit2
 ------